Phoenix4745/Python/README.md

-# Python
+# Python Text Games
-My Python projects repository.
+My Python text games repository.
-These are my text based python games from book Invent your own with python If you want to play you can download them & enjoy
+These are from book Invent your own with python
-Hope you like it :)
+If you want to play you can download the code & enjoy Hope you like it :)